Japanese Institute of Certified Public Accountants

-The Japanese Institute of Certified Public Accountants (JICPA) is the sole organization for the CPA profession in Japan.
+The Japanese Institute of Certified Public Accountants (JICPA) is the sole organization for Certified Public Accountants (CPA) in Japan.
 It was originally formed in 1949 as a self-regulatory association, and reorganized under the Certified Public Accountants Act in 1966.
-In order to practice as a CPA, a qualified person must register with the JICPA and join its membership.
-In this way the JICPA may effectively guide and supervise its members and maintain close contact with them for the maintenance of a strong and independent organization.
+To practice as a CPA, a person must register with the JICPA and join its membership.
 The JICPA, through its various committees and project teams, carries out a wide range of activities from self-regulation to the provision of services to its members.